 2. Problem-Solving at Night

-The second reason would usually be trying to resolve challenging problems with heavy emotions that didn’t get processed during waking hours (arguments, unfinished conversations, etc.)
+The second reason would usually be trying to resolve challenging problems with heavy emotions that didn’t get processed during waking hours (arguments, unfinished conversations, but also creative projects, ideas pouring in etc.)

 2 Simple Things that Helped me Sleep Much Better?

-1. Emotional Healing Work (short-term as well as long-term solutions)
+1. Emotional Healing Work (short-term as well as long-term solution)

 There are several modalities that will help you get in touch with your emotions and process them.
 When I can’t sleep I usually tap (EFT – Emotional Freedom Technique) or do some simple form of parts work.
 It has to be simple in order not to engage your mind.

-EFT Tapping Meditation for Good Night Sleep (tap the points while saying out loud the wording or quietly in your mind before going to bed, feel free to replace the wording with your own).
+EFT Tapping Meditation for anxiety and sleep (tap the points while saying out loud the wording or quietly in your mind before going to bed, feel free to replace the wording with your own).

 - Side of the Hand Point – What if I will not be able to fall asleep tonight?